2025 Solar Incentives Guide for Bay City, MI - Tax Credits & Rebates

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-The best way to understand how the new Clean Energy Credit applies to you is to reach out to your local Bay City solar panel installation expert with your questions.
+To better understand how the new Clean Energy Credit might apply to you, speak with your local Bay City solar installation expert.

 State & Local Solar Incentives